zuozhenggh/learning-library/security-library/database/autonomous-db/dbvault/dbvault.md

 | 5 | Simulation Mode | 10 minutes |
 | 6 | Disable Database Vault | <5 minutes |

-**Note: In this workshop, all the Configure/Enable/Disable DV commands are only for ADB-Shared because ADB-Dedicated uses the same commands as on-premises.**
+**Note: In this workshop, the Configure/Enable/Disable DV command syntax is only for Autonomous Database Shared.
+Other Oracle Database deployments, including Autonomous Database Dedicated, Exadata Cloud Service, Database Systems, and on-premises database, use a slightly different syntax.**

 ## Task 1: Enable Database Vault

 Oracle Database vault comes pre-installed with your Autonomous database.
 In this lab we will enable Database Vault (DV), add required user accounts and create a DV realm to secure a set of user tables from privileged user access.

-The `HR` schema contains multiple tables such as `CUSTOMERS` table which contains sensitive information and needs to be protected from privileged users such as the schema owner (user `HR`) and DBA (user `ADMIN`).
+The `HR` schema contains multiple tables such as `CUSTOMERS` table which contain sensitive information and need to be protected from privileged users such as the schema owner (user `HR`) and DBA (user `ADMIN`).
 But the data in these tables should be available to the application user (user `APPUSER`).

    ![](./images/adb-dbv_001.png " ")

-We start with creating the two DV user accounts - DV Owner and DV Account Manager.
+We start by creating two DV user accounts - Database Vault owner (`DV_OWNER`) and Database Vault account manager (`DV_ACCTMGR`).
 The `DV_OWNER` account is mandatory as an owner of DV objects.
-DV account manager is an optional but recommended role.
-Once DV is enabled, it immediately begins enforcing separation of duties - the user `ADMIN` loses its ability to create/drop DB user accounts and that privilege is then with the DV Account Manager role.
-While DV Owner can also become DV account manager, it is recommended to maintain separation of duties via two different accounts.
+The `DV_ACCTMGR` account is an optional but recommended role.
+Once DV is enabled, it immediately begins enforcing separation of duties - the user `ADMIN` loses its ability to create/drop DB user accounts and that privilege is then with the DV account manager role.
+While DV Owner can also become DV account manager, Oracle recommends maintaining separation of duties via two different accounts.

 1. Open a SQL Worksheet on your **ADB Security** as *admin* user

-    - In OCI, select your ADB Security database created at the "Prepare Your Environment" step
+    - In OCI, select your ADB Security database created during the "Prepare Your Environment" step

        ![](./images/adb-dbv_002.png " ")